-Puglia is famous for its Caribbean beaches and pristine sea, but there is something special about the hinterland that fascinates many.
+Puglia is famous for its Caribbean beaches and pristine sea.
+But there is something special about the hinterland that fascinates many.

 Martina Franca what to see

-Martina Franca fascinates with its Martinese Baroque architecture and the presence of historic churches of great artistic and spiritual value.
+In addition to the historic buildings, the center is distinguished by the presence of historic churches of great artistic and spiritual value.

 The best things to see in Martina Franca are: